How to Gamble online with OLG Pro-Line Ontario?

 Odds of Winning at Proline are bad vs. Offshore Betting Sites

 When betting on your favourite sporting events, when the pavement hits the road all you truly need to know is that Pro-Line is designed to make you lose money, while offshore betting sites are designed to spread the action evenly across both sides, with the House taking a slight bit off the top (industry-wide this is known as the “vig” or juice.
 10% juice is standard).

 Straight bets are not an option with Pro-Line, so you will need to select between 3-6 outcomes for a bet slip to be eligible.
 As such, bets on Pro-Line are not true Parlays.
 Whereas offshore sportsbooks will elevate your payout based on the number of events you choose, it’s a simple 1+1+1 outcome.

 Let’s look at an example:

-Choosing three home favorites in a regular season MLB game on Pro-Line with the listed odds (decimal) of 1.80, 1.45 and 1.50 and risking $10 will give you a payout of $39.20.
+Choosing three home favourites in a regular-season MLB game on Pro-Line with the listed odds (decimal) of 1.80, 1.45 and 1.50 and risking $10 will give you a payout of $39.20.
 That same bet on a leading offshore sportsbook, with odds (American) of +110, -160 and -145 will give you a payout of $57.66!
 Factor in provincial taxes on Pro-Line’s wagers and the fact that you’ll need to print out your ticket and bring it to an OLG retailer and it becomes even clearer.
 For sports bettors, Pro-Line might seem like a decent choice, but playing with an offshore sportsbook is what real sports betting Pros would do.